-Yeah, we know, we know: For most online magazines “Super Mario Odyssey”, “The Legend of Zelda: Breath of the Wild” and “PLAYERUNKNOWN’S BATTLEGROUNDS” are the Games Of The Year 2017.
-And sure, those are great games, but who thinks about all the amazing game jam entries of 2017?
-Well, we do!
-That’s why we created a list of 40 game jam games, sorted by eight categories, just like last year.
+For most online magazines, “Super Mario Odyssey”, “The Legend of Zelda: Breath of the Wild” and “PlayerUnknown’s Battlegrounds” are the Games Of The Year 2017.
+While these titles surely are great games in their own way, we asked us who thinks about all the amazing game jam entries of 2017?
+We do!
+That is why we compiled a list of forty jam games, sorted by eight categories, just like last year.

-The categories are: Concept and Gameplay, Juice, Audiovisual Representation, Storytelling, Puzzle and Level Design, Atmosphere, Unconventionality, Nostalgia.
+The categories are: Concept and Gameplay, Juice, Audiovisual Representation, Storytelling, Puzzle and Level Design, Atmosphere, Unconventionality and Nostalgia.

 Concept and Gameplay:

-One part “Snake” clone, one part puzzle game, one part meta game – “The Treachery of Game Dev” is a wonderful combination of different games and feels like it could be a part of “The Beginner’s Guide”.
+One part “Snake” clone, one part puzzle game, one part metagame – “The Treachery of Game Dev” is a wonderful combination of different games, providing an atmosphere similar to “The Beginner’s Guide”.

 Read more about “The Treachery of Game Dev”.